zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <summary> Click here for details about configuring Zowe to use PassTickets using RACF.</summary>

 1. Activate the `PTKTDATA` class, which encompasses all profiles containing PassTicket information.

-Execute the following command:
+In your ESM command line interface or other security environment, execute the following command:

 ```
 SETROPTS CLASSACT(PTKTDATA) RACLIST(PTKTDATA)